precocity/retail-workshop/README.md

 ## Running the app
 This app is an amalgamation of the nodejs-docs-hello-world Azure sample repo and the azure-cosmos-db-documentdb-nodejs-getting-started Azure sample repo, provided on the Azure docs website.
-1. Clone this repository using `git clone https://manicennui@reviewappprecocity.scm.azurewebsites.net/reviewAppPrecocity.git`
+1. Clone this repository using `git clone https://github.com/precocity/retail-workshop.git`

-2. Change directories to the repo using `cd nodejs-docs-hello-world`
+2. Change directories to the repo using `cd retail-workshop`

 3. Next, substitute the endpoint and primary key in `config.js` with your Cosmos DB account's values.
 Substitute the database and collection.